nesi/hpc_training/_lessons/maui-and-mahuika/04-migration.md

 * where your migrated data will end up
 * where you should be working until the migration from Pan is complete
-* How Mahuika and Māui are different from Pan
+* how Mahuika and Māui are different from Pan

 **Content is currently under development.
 Check back soon.**